Skip to main content

 Ongoing Monitoring

 And then monitoring — the spine of the whole system.
 Projects don’t get verified once and forgotten.
 Annual reports, third-party audits at regular intervals, published data on outcomes.
 Five years later, you can ask: did this work?
 The answer, if the project is honest, is often mixed.
 Some trees died.
 Employment was lower than projected.
 But here is the data, and here is what we learned.
 That is verification in practice: not perfection, but accountability with a paper trail.
+On how GreenSweep handles underperformance, see The Twelve-Month Lag.

 Why It Matters